Javascript is not enabled.

 Georgia

-Any counties having to relocate early voting locations will notify voters through the My Voter Page election portal and radio, television and social media outlets, Raffensberger said in a statement Wednesday.
+Any counties having to relocate early voting or Election Day polling locations will notify voters through the My Voter Page election portal, the Helene webpage, and radio, television and social media outlets, the secretary of state’s office told AARP.

 Unlock Access to AARP Members Edition